adamlash/usd-import-export-for-dtb/README.md

 [OpenUSD](https://openusd.org/release/index.html) is a file standard for extending and interchanging 3D Formats.
 Originally designed by Pixar for use in the SFX world, it has since grown traction in the Industrial space as a fantastic file format for interchanging 3D, as well as enriching 3D with relevant semantic information and metadata.

 # Prerequisites and Digital Twin Setup
-- Microsoft Fabric Instance
+* Microsoft Fabric Instance
-- 3D File/s
+* 3D File/s
-- Digital Twin Builder, with Mapped Entities related to the 3D file.
+* Digital Twin Builder, with Mapped Entities related to the 3D file.

 *For the sake of this demo, we are providing the steps to set up DTB, as well as a 3D file within the Repo.*

 We will need to prepare Fabric, and our DTB instance so we can match our files within it.
 Within this repo are three Files

-* modules.csv - A table of modules within the ISS.
+* modules.csv: A table of modules within the ISS.
+* disciplines.csv: (Optional) a table of Disciplines representing the Flight Desk in charge of the modules in the ISS.
-* iss.usd - A 3D File of the ISS.
+* iss.usd:  A 3D File of the ISS.
-* USDtoDTB.ipynb - The notebook including relevant code to run this Demo.
+* USDtoDTB.ipynb: The notebook including relevant code to run this Demo.

 ### Fabric Prep
 1. Create new Workspace within Fabric
 2. Create a Lakehouse within Fabric
-    - *Within the Workspace, click 'New Item' in the top left and look for 'Lakehouse'
+    * *Within the Workspace, click 'New Item' in the top left and look for 'Lakehouse'
 3. In the top Left of the Workspace, click 'Import..' and Select 'Notebook > From this Computer'
-    - Select the USDtoDTB Notebook from your Local Machine
+    * Select the USDtoDTB Notebook from your Local Machine
 4. Upload the following files into the Lakehouse
-    - modules.csv
+    * modules.csv
-    - iss.usd
+    * iss.usd
 5. Under the 'Files' Directory, right click on 'modules.CSV' and load this into 'New Table'.
 You can leave this called modules.

 ### Digital Twin Builder Preparation